domoticz/domoticz/test/gherkin/README.md

 ================================================================================================ 3 passed in 0.14 seconds =================================================================================================
 ```

+You have to make sure that domoticz is running already (use `./domoticz -www 8080 -sslwww 0`)

 ### Prepare some testfiles

 Some tests need specific testfiles to be present in the Domoticz environment.
 So run the following: